CenterForTheBuiltEnvironment/HHW_brick/docs/tutorials/index.md

 **Ready to learn?** Start with [Building Your First Application](first-app.md) →
 # Examples

-Practical examples to help you get started with HHWS Brick Application.
+Practical examples to help you get started with HHW Brick Application.

 ## Overview